October 6, 2016

 - Resource locator – Get tools for evaluating Medicare Advantage health plans and prescription drug plans, nursing homes, doctors, and hospitals

-- Help & Support – Get FAQ's, glossary, Medicare.gov index, caregiver resources, and useful phone numbers and .gov web sites (e.g.www.hhs.gov, www.va.gov, www.hud.gov, and www.usa.gov) and other web sites
+- Forms, Help & Support – Get glossary, Medicare.gov index, caregiver resources, and useful phone numbers and .gov web sites (e.g.www.hhs.gov, www.va.gov, www.hud.gov, and www.usa.gov) and other web sites

-Along with the aforementioned categories, Medicare.gov lets you search Medicare.gov web pages for content containing the words you specify.
-This .gov web site also supplies forms used by applicants wishing to get Medicare, and a dedicated guide for several topics including guides for Medicare and You, Medigap and Special Needs Plans.
+Along with the aforementioned categories, Medicare.gov lets you search web pages for content containing the words you specify.
+This .gov web site also supplies forms used by applicants wishing to enroll in Medicare, and a dedicated guide for several topics, including the Medicare benefit handbook, Medicare and You, Medicare Supplement (Medigap) plans and Special Needs Plans.

 As Americans approach their 65th birthdays, they are often aware that they need to get Medicare.
 The Medicare.gov web site provides information on how to get Medicare.
-Additionally, Medicare.gov posts an online application form (http://www.medicare.gov/MedicareOnlineForms/) that enables visitors to apply to get Medicare enrollment.
-Medicare.gov also contains a link to their annual handbook with info on how to get Medicare.
+Additionally, Medicare.gov posts an online application form (http://www.medicare.gov/MedicareOnlineForms/) that enables visitors to apply for Medicare coverage.
+Medicare.gov also contains a link to their annual handbook which provides information on how to get Medicare.